blackmit/gtr_rewiring/README.md

 ### Usage

-A Jupyter notebook with a simple example showing how to use the `gtr` module can be found [here](src/example.ipynb).
+A Jupyter notebook with a simple example of how to use the `gtr` module can be found [here](src/example.ipynb).

 ### Installation
 The `gtr` module can be installed with pip using the following commands: